Enjoy these hearty Best Salmon Burgers for a flavorful, easy, and healthy dinner the whole family will love!

 I grew up eating a lottttt of salmon.

 I remember my dad grilling it outside or baking it for dinner topped with this wonderful seafood seasoning.
 I remember my mom whipping up her famous salmon dip made with canned salmon, cream cheese, lemon juice, onion, liquid smoke, and horseradish for Jewish holidays.

-Given my love for salmon, it was high time to post the salmon burger recipe that I make at home on a regular basis.
+Given my love for salmon (have you made my Salmon Salad?!), it was high time to post the salmon burger recipe that I make at home on a regular basis.

 You've seen salmon burger recipes make an appearance on here before, like my Kale and Broccoli Salmon Burgers and Goat Cheese and Spinach Salmon Burgers from way back when in 2012.
 But today's version is my gold standard!

 "Atlantic" salmon is code for farmed salmon.
 There is responsibly sourced farmed salmon, such as the Verlasso® brand out of Chile, which is what we use at Alchemy in order to keep prices affordable for our customers.